MakingGamesFinalProject/GameProject/README.md

 # GameProject

-The **Production** branch will be where all feature branches will be merged.
+The **Development** branch will be where all feature branches will be merged.

 Branches *Prototype*, *Alpha* and *Beta* are going to be snapshots of the game for those producion phases.